Roasted Convention Chili

 We decided to go a bit of a different route this time, so I created a roasted "Convention Chili" recipe.
 I just don't want the hassle of dealing with crappy gluten-free buns, and really.. it's been too long since I put on a pot of chili.

 - I created this recipe specifically to be made ahead and frozen, specifically for use in a slow cooker.
-See the end of the recipe for how to tweak this for immediate use – it would be great for a party!
+See below for how to tweak this for immediate use – it would be great for a party!

 - If you want to swap out types of pepper, swap the red peppers for tomatoes, add or subtract onion, etc… go nuts 🙂 It’s a very versatile recipe.
 Just try to keep the weights/volumes of substitution relatively similar to what it's replacing.